CPCD-WR-02 - Dissertation Year Fellowship (DYF) Information Sessions

 ProQuest Thesis/Dissertation submission: Submit the completed and approved thesis/dissertation through ProQuest.
 You will be able to choose from two publishing options and will be able to purchase bound copies if desired.

 Signature Page: The signature page is created by the student and should be based on the sample template that we provide in the thesis formatting manual.
 This page should be signed by all committee members as confirmation that the thesis/dissertation has been approved.
+As we understand that not all faculty may be local or able to sign in person, digital or otherwise electronic signatures are permitted.
+A hard copy signature page is not required.
+The final page should be submitted to the Graduate School as PDF file.

-Final Submission Form: This form, found linked at the top of this page, is to be filled out and submitted by the student as confirmation that all steps in the process have been completed.
+Final Submission Form: This form/checklist, found linked at the top of this page, is to be filled out and submitted by the student as confirmation that all steps in the process have been completed.

 The submission form and signature page can be submitted as PDF files to [email protected] (preferred).
 Pages can also be submitted in person or mailed to the Graduate School Dean's Office in Thompson Hall.